There are three ways you can vote in Jersey elections: by post, by voting early at pre-poll, or in person on Election Day.

 Find all parish contact details.

-Whether you're considering standing for election in 2026 or simply want to stay informed as a voter, sign up to receive the latest news and events direct to your inbox.
+Whether you're considering standing for election or simply want to stay informed as a voter, sign up to receive the latest news and events direct to your inbox.
 Your name and email address will be held securely by the States Greffe and used only for the purpose of sharing election updates.